A – E

 Stakeholder – in the context of TSDS this is anyone who is affected by the TSDS project; from direct system users, like teachers, to people who are indirectly affected by project outcomes, such as parents or policy makers.

-studentGPS® Dashboards – “The dashboards” – a data mining system that organizes school data for educators and administrators to help them spot trends and adjust instruction.
+studentGPS® Dashboards – “The dashboards” – a data mining system that was previously available as part of TSDS that is no longer supported for educators and administrators to help them spot trends and adjust instruction.

 TEAL – TEA Login – TEA’s security system based on IBM Tivoli products, currently being incrementally implemented for all TEA software that is accessed by the field (replaces TEASE).